living-atlases/ala-i18n/README.md

 ## Packaging

-With this we can create an unique debian package like `ala-i18n` with all the apps translations together to simplify (also we can use [alien](https://wiki.debian.org/Alien) to generate an equivalent RHEL package) and add it to a debian public repo.
+We create an unique debian package like `ala-i18n` with all the apps translations together to simplify (also we can use [alien](https://wiki.debian.org/Alien) to generate an equivalent RHEL package) and we add it to a debian public repo (see below).

-This internationalization package can be updated with a faster workflow and quite independent of ALA apps releases.
+This internationalization package is automatically build and released on each crowdin finished translation and will be quite independent of ALA apps releases.

-With this proposal, all servers that need translations installs `ala-i18n` package.
+With this proposal, all servers that need translations installs and update the `ala-i18n` package.
 If that server has only the collectory module, will only use `/opt/atlas/i18n/collectory/messages*` of ala-i18n package.

-This unique package `ala-i18n` can be generated and build automatically via crowdin and debian package utils with few effort.

 ## Build